nishadg246/High-Performance-Tools-For-Autonomous-Vehicles/README.md

 Figure 4: Merging of two lidar scans

 ## What to look forward to on Friday
--Maps we've built from the KITTI dataset
+1. Maps we've built from the KITTI dataset

--Plots of vehicle trajectory with and without SLAM
+2. Plots of vehicle trajectory with and without SLAM

--A video showing the construction of the map as the vehicle moves through the scene
+3. A video showing the construction of the map as the vehicle moves through the scene